 I did this over a few nights after my daughter went to bed since you have to let everything dry appropriately.
 I’m giving a few of them out for Christmas gifts this year and I put one for my daughter and one of the family on our own tree.

-Update 10/26/15: I have done these two years in a row and have made for a wonderful tradition that we plan on continuing.
+Update 10/26/17: I have done these five years in a row and have made for a wonderful tradition that we plan on continuing.

 Need Help Getting Ready for Christmas?